 The Company is a resource exploration stage company, which does not generate any revenue and has been relying on equity-based financing to fund its operations.
-As at March 31, 2021, the Company had a working capital of 172,705 (2020/12/31 - deficiency of 692,021).
-The Company will need to raise additional funding to finance the Company to achieve its long-term business objective.
+As at June 30, 2021, the Company had a working capital deficiency of \$205,629 (2020/12/31 - deficiency of \$692,021).
+The Company will need to raise additional funding to finance its day-to-day operations and to enable the Company achieving its long-term business objective.